codecentric/movie-database-node/docs/stories.md

-# Stories for codemotion tech lab
+# Stories / Tasks

   1. As a user I want to see the movie overview list on the application's landing page.
+The welcome page should still feature the *Welcome to...* message and should not contain the *Add Movie* button.
-  2. As a user I want to see the movies sorted by name.
+  2. As a user I want to see the movies sorted by name (ascending).
   3. As a user I want to be able to change the sorting order of movies.
+Sorting order can be toggled between ascending and descending by clicking on the column header *Title*.
-  4. As a user I want to be able to open the *add movie* page in a new tab using web browsers' standard mechanisms.
+  4. As a user I want to be able to open the *add movie* page in a new tab using web browsers' standard mechanisms, i.e. CTRL / CMD click, right click open in new tab etc..
   5. As a user I want to be able to create actors.
 Each actor has a name and a short biography.
   6. As a user I want to be able to see a list of actors.